simoncblyth/opticks/notes/issues/event_handling_into_new_workflow.rst

   * need container box with Rock//perfectAbsorbSurface/Air using new QBnd::Add capabilities

+    * GeoChain geometry needs a Geant4 volume as starting point :
+    * needs some improvements to X4VolumeMaker ?
+    * DONE : pulled eg P4Volume::Transverse out of j/PMTSim :
+    * this code needs to be relocated as j/PMTSim not standardly available ?
+    * seems like need a G4 utilities package

+    * HMM: getting involved just to make a simple box and sphere : suggests do it at CSG level instead with CSGMaker::makeLayered

   * will need to bring over some of the old TORCH genstep generation as need more stats than with the simple duplicating PHOTON_CARRIER